SpudGunMan/meshing-around/README.md

 # port = '/dev/ttyUSB0'
 # hostname = 192.168.0.1
 # mac = 00:11:22:33:44:55

+# Additional interface for dual radio support see config.template for more
+[interface2]
+enabled = False
 ```

 The following pair of settings determine how to respond, default action is to not spam the default channel.
 Setting DM_ONLY will force all DM which may not be wanted.
 Setting the Default channel is the channel which wont be spammed by the bot.